bryanlzl/bryanlzl/README.md

 <h3>About me</h3>

 - 📫 How to reach me: `zhenlun.bryan@gmail.com`
-- ⚡ Fun fact: I am a chemistry graduate, currently pursuing a Master of Computing at NUS!
+- ⚡ Fun fact: I have a degree in chemistry!
+Currently pursuing a Master of Computing at NUS!
 - 🌱 Currently learning containerization services (Docker and Kubernetes), cloud services (AWS), and Flutter.
 - 💬 Feel free to ask me anything!